Falkland Palace: Mary of Guelders

-Falkland became a popular retreat with all the Stewart monarchs.
-They practised falconry there and used the vast surrounding forests for hawking.
-Red deer and fallow deer were kept in the park for hunting, some brought from the Torwood Forest near Stirling.
-Henry Kinghorn and William Blair, two stewards of Mary of Guelders, the widow of James II of Scotland, were responsible for improvements at Falkland Palace in 1461-2.
-These included a stairway from the queen's chamber to the pleasance, new stables, a coal shed, repairs and an extension to the counting house, making andirons or firedogs for the queen's bedchamber and the fire grate of the great hall, and other works including the construction of two ponds in the hay yard.
+As a widow, Mary of Guelders employed her stewards Henry Kinghorn and William Blair to supervise improvements at Falkland Palace in 1461–2.
+The works included a stairway from the queen's chamber to the pleasance, new stables, a coal shed, repairs and an extension to the counting house, and a smith-made andirons or firedogs for the queen's bedchamber and the fire grate of the great hall.
 The royal carpenter was Andrew Lesouris.
-Improvements included a "galry" with two chambers, apparently the earliest use of the French-derived term "gallery" in Britain.
+New structures included a "galry" with two chambers, apparently the earliest use of the French-derived term "gallery" in Britain.